wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2022-30.x Release Notes

-{% include note.html content="The self-service upgrade from a trial version currently supports offers only for monthly billable commit contracts.
-The self-service purchase of additional capacity is currently available only to customers with monthly billable commit contracts who have connected their Tanzu Observability instances to VMware Cloud Services organizations." %}

 <table style="width: 100%;">
 <tbody>
 <tr>
 <td width="50%">
 <strong>Self-Service Upgrade From a Trial Version</strong>:<br/>
+{% include note.html content="The self-service upgrade from a trial version currently supports offers only for monthly billable commit contracts." %}
 <p>Super Admin users can now upgrade from a trial version and purchase Tanzu Observability by themselves.<br/>
 <ol>
 <li>In the Tanzu Observability UI, click the <strong>Upgrade</strong> button on the banner showing the remaining number of days from your trial period.</li>